NFL News: Mason Crosby Talks Missing Five Kicks In Packers’ Eight-Point Loss Against The Lions

 It was a rough day for the Green Bay Packers, and a heartbreaking day for their fans, as the team looked like they were rallying for a huge comeback victory.
 On Sunday, the 2-2 Green Bay Packers lost 31-23 in a road game to the 2-3 Detroit Lions.
 The Lions were able to put up two touchdowns on the scoreboard in the first quarter.
 By halftime, Detroit led 24-0, and they looked well on their way to blowing out the Packers.

-While Aaron Rodgers is still contending with a knee injury, he is still Aaron Rodgers, and the signal caller wasn’t going away that easily on Sunday.
-Rodgers threw for two touchdowns in the third quarter, and the Packers’ D made sure that the Lions didn’t put up any points.
-In the last quarter of the game, Rodgers nailed one more TD, and the Lions only managed to find the end zone one more time.
+While Aaron Rodgers is still contending with a knee injury, he remains a formidable player — and the signal caller wasn’t going away that easily on Sunday.
+Rodgers threw for two touchdowns in the third quarter, and the Packers’ defense made sure that the Lions didn’t put up any points at all.
+In the last quarter of the game, Rodgers nailed one more touchdown, and the Lions only managed to find the end zone one more time.

-For the game, the Green Bay signal caller completed 32 of his 52 pass attempts for 442 yards, three touchdowns, and zero interceptions.
+For the game, the Green Bay quarterback completed 32 of his 52 pass attempts for 442 yards, three touchdowns, and zero interceptions.
 Davante Adams, Marquez Valdes-Scantling, and Lance Kendricks logged a touchdown a piece in the air.
-On the defense side of the ball, Blake Martinez managed five tackles and two sacks, and the Green Bay D did a great job of limiting the Lions in the second half.
+On the defense side of the ball, Blake Martinez managed five tackles and two sacks, and the Green Bay defense did a great job overall of limiting the Lions in the second half.

 TD for @tae15adams ????#GBvsDET #GoPackGo pic.twitter.com/IJwe30cetp